ovn-org/ovn-kubernetes/docs/installation/INSTALL.SSL.md

 ## One time setup.

-As explained in [README.md], OVN architecture has a central component which stores your networking intent in a database.
+As explained [here](../design/architecture.md), OVN architecture has a central component which stores your networking intent in a database.
 You start this central component on the node where you intend to start your k8s central daemons by running: